Graduate School Leadership Team

 Dean, Graduate School

 As Dean of the Graduate School, Karpus provides leadership for all aspects of the graduate student experience, from recruitment through graduation, and serves as a campus-wide leader in graduate education.
-He is responsible for approximately 9,000 graduate students in over 140 master’s and 100 doctoral fields of study.
+He is responsible for approximately 9,000 graduate students in 165 master’s and over 100 doctoral fields of study.

 Associate Dean, Graduate School